 The visual upgrade is probably the most noticeable as it looks amazing with flowing grass, Nvidia HairWorks on the colossi, HDR lighting, and high-resolution models and textures.
 On my 65″ LG OLED TV it just pops using the PS4 Pro.
 That’s also another thing, the game has framerate issues and doesn’t look as good in the original PS4, so the Pro is the way to go here.

 Overall, Shadow of the Colossus is well worth a purchase for newcomers and anyone who played the previous two versions.
-The visual upgrade alone and higher framerate is well worth it and I feel this is the version that the developers originally envisioned, but just couldn’t pull it off with the technology at the time.
+The visual upgrade alone and higher framerate are well worth it and I feel this is the version that the developers originally envisioned, but just couldn’t pull off with the technology at the time.
 Shadow of the Colossus is a piece of gaming history.
-Pushing gaming conventions to their limits as well as an underpowered piece of hardware, and a vision that was bigger than life, Shadow of the Colossus is a must play for any PlayStation fan.
+Pushing gaming conventions to their limits as well as an underpowered piece of hardware, and a vision that was bigger than life, Shadow of the Colossus is a must-play for any PlayStation fan.

 Naughty Dog knows how to work magic as every game in the series just pushes the boundaries of each system and what games can do visually.
 Lost Legacy takes what Uncharted 4 did and turns it up a notch or two with exciting action, fantastic animations and voice acting, and great characters, plus the visuals are some of the best ever made, period.

 The game follows two female protagonists Cloe Frazer and Nadine Fisher who you already know from Uncharted 2 and 4.
 The game starts out a little more subtle than other Uncharted games where Drake was in some life-threatening situation that you have to bail out of.
 They take the storytelling approach as this was a very entertaining and beautiful opening and slowly introduced the characters while ramping up the action.
 It’s one of my favorite Uncharted openings for sure.